Many hands… light work…

 Of course, all families have one or more classes in which they actively participate as parents of a student in the class.
 Parent involvement and support of the class teacher is of greatest priority.
 Additionally, parents in each class volunteer for these roles:

 The Class Parent works closely with the class teacher, parent council reps, and the parents in that particular class.
-They may help coordinate volunteers for field trips and festivals, orchestrate teacher cards and gift-giving, help organize classroom activities and events, and in a general way cultivate positive classroom culture.
+They help coordinate volunteers for field trips and festivals, orchestrate teacher cards and gift-giving, help organize classroom activities and events, and in a general way cultivate positive classroom culture.
+There may be opportunities to collaborate with other Class Parents on section wide or school wide events.
+The list of our 2018-19 Class Parents can be found here.

 New Parent Liaison